-After 2016 witnessed 34% year-over-year growth, the U.S. electric vehicle (EV) industry is poised for further success in 2017.
-There’s no one single reason for the uptick in EV sales in America – states like California are requiring car dealers to offer electric car options, costs are coming down, battery technology is improving, and manufacturers are inventing stylish new designs for the modern day electric car.
+The U.S. electric vehicle (EV) industry is poised for further success in 2019 after a massive year of growth in 2018.
+There’s no one single reason for the uptick in EV sales in America – states like California are requiring car dealers to offer electric car options, costs are coming down, battery technology is improving, and manufacturers are inventing stylish new designs for the modern-day electric car.